jamesshore/livestream/README.md

 }
 ```

 Cancellation tokens are a well-known idea, and would solve the problem.
-But they require additional scaffolding (the `CancellationSource` class and everything to make it work) and they're indirect (the connection between the call to cancel() and the thing it cancels is not explicit).
+But they require additional scaffolding (the `CancellationSource` class and everything to make it work) and they're indirect (the connection between the call to cancel() and the thing it cancels is implied, not explicit).
 Is there a simpler idea that's specific to our needs?

 This is where Programming By Intention comes in.
 Cancellation tokens assume a strongly object-oriented system, but JavaScript is a multi-paradigm language.
 Could a more functional approach work better?
 What if `transformAsync` returned a function that could be used to cancel the request?